lac-dcc/Kiriko/README.md

 python3 Scripts/runBenchmarks.py
 ```

 This will compile all benchmarks with the pipelines described in the workflow section.
-Basically, the script follow the following algorithm to run the benchmarks:
+Basically, the script follows the following algorithm to run the benchmarks:
 ```bash

 for each optimization tool: